Irazall/revive/README.md

 # License

-Revive © 2019 by Chris-Gabriel Islam is licensed under CC BY-NC-SA 4.0
+Revive © 2019 by Chris-Gabriel Islam is licensed under CC0 1.0 Universal.